GreenDoge-Network/greendoge-blockchain/README.md

 For more information, see our website and downloads at https://greendoge.dog .

-## Early ChiaDoge participants receive 500 GreenDoge coins.
+## Early ChiaDoge Participants Registration Form
 Please refill your gdoge address instead of tgdoge. https://docs.google.com/forms/d/e/1FAIpQLSeUglpkzz0peQKada16YOu9ByCePbeAC6yTAD2IL3Fdqw21MA/viewform